-Whatever your financial and personal circumstances, you may want to consider the following before deciding on which of the 2 options is best for you.
+However, you may want to consider the following before deciding on which of these options is best for you.

 How Long Do You Plan to Stay in Your Home?

 Most people don’t stay in their home for the full duration of a 30-year or even a 15-year mortgage, but regardless – you’ll need to stay in your home for a few years for buying it to make financial sense.
 The general rule of thumb when purchasing a house is that you should stay in it for at least 5 years, although the exact figure varies based on your location and what it would cost you to rent for the same price.

 The first reason to think about this is closing costs.
 Each time you take out a mortgage, you pay closing costs: these are upfront, non-refundable fees reaching into the thousands of dollars for things such as loan origination, home appraisal, title insurance, surveys, taxes, and credit checks.
 For argument’s sake, let’s say your closing costs reached $3,700, the median given in a recent national survey.
 If you stay in your home for 5 years, your closing costs were effectively $740 per year.
 But if you stay in your home for 2 years, that’s effectively $1,850 for each year you spent in the home before moving to another property.

 The second reason is your monthly payments.
 Borrowers typically pay higher interest in the first few years of a mortgage, and therefore it usually takes around five years to have paid down enough of the principal in order for the home purchase to have made sense.